cjdoris/ExactpAdics/docs/miscellany.md

 > {:.ret}
 {:.intrinsic}

-The associative array of the special values of x.
+The associative array of the special values of `x`.

 > **SpecialKeys** (x :: *AssocDflt*)